imixs/imixs-ml/imixs-ml-core/README.md

 <p align="center"><img src="../images/imixs-ml-architecture-002.png" /></p>

+## Adapter Services

+For each ml framework a separate Adapter Service implementing the Imixs-ML Core api can be provided.
+The Adapter service wraps the concrete ml framework API into the Imixs-ML API.

+For example the [Imixs-ML-spaCy](../imixs-ml-spacy/README.md) module provides a wrapper service for the [spaCy](https://spacy.io/) ml framework written in Python.

 ## The TrainingData Object

 To train a ml-model an array of TraingData objects can be sent to the API resource /trainingdata/